 And that’s where we are, on the cobblestone heading up the lane to visit the house where this ingenious man once slept.

 Petrarch’s permanent abode is a gorgeous understated retreat that’s the result of merging two pre-existing buildings on two different levels.

 When the writer-thinker-diplomat decided to settle in Arquà, he turned in his priestly garb and began in earnest to transform the house, gifted to him by a wealthy friend, raising part of the first floor and adding on a study where he would spend the final chapter of his life organizing his sonnets and letters and transcribing more deep thoughts to shake up the world.

-In the 17th century, Pietro Paolo Vandezocco, a nobleman from nearby Padua, dramatically renovated the building and added the small, two-arch loggia that covers the upstairs entryway.
+In the 17th century, Pietro Paolo Vandezocco, a nobleman from nearby Padova, dramatically renovated the building and added the small, two-arch loggia that covers the upstairs entryway.
 Vandezocco is also thought to have commissioned the frescoes that adorn the interior walls.

-Meander through rooms named Metamorphosis, Venus, Cleopatra and Visions, with its well-preserved frieze depicting seven scenes from Petrarch’s Song of Visions, and then stop long enough to spy the glass-enclosed study where Petrarch wrote and meditated.
+Meander through rooms named Metamorphosis, Venus, Cleopatra and Visions, with their well-preserved frieze depicting seven scenes from Petrarch’s Song of Visions, and then stop long enough to spy the glass-enclosed study where Petrarch wrote and meditated.

 Closed on Mondays and major holidays, Petrarch’s house is open all other mornings from 9:00 – 12:30, and the cost is reasonable at €4.00 ($5.25 USD) for a standard ticket, €2.00 ($2.60 USD) reduced.
 It’s located at 4 Via Valleselle.
 For more information, call Ms. Gallo, the custodian, at +39 0429-718294.